 Customer account data is retained for as long as customer is an active Agari Phishing Defense customer.
 In the event that a customer terminates its subscription, Agari will retain such Customer Account Data until customer requests in writing that Agari removes all stored contact information, including potential PII, from all instances of Agari’s product and customer relationship management platforms.

-Customer email message metadata is retained for scoring and reporting purposes and is expired out of Agari’s “active” data stores after 60 days.
-In the event that a customer terminates its subscription, customer can request in writing that Agari removes all stored email message data from all instances of Agari’s application and backup systems, failing this, Agari effect such removal within 30 days following termination of the Customer subscription.
+Customer Email Message Metadata (which includes Email “mail from” header, Email Friendly From header, Email “rcpt to” header/Email Friendly To header, Email Subject, Email Attachment Filename (if enabled), Uniform Resource Identifier (URI) (if enabled), Email Attachment Metadata, IP addresses, and Email Attachment Hash), Malicious Email Attachments (if enabled) and Malicious Email Content (if enabled) is retained for scoring and reporting purposes and is expired out of Agari’s “active” data stores is retained for scoring and reporting purposes and is expired out of Agari’s “active” data stores after 60 days.
+In the event that a customer terminates its subscription, customer can request in writing that Agari removes all stored data in this category from all instances of Agari’s application and backup systems, failing this, Agari effect such removal within 30 days following termination of the Customer subscription.

 Agari has governance measures in place, and has built its processing practices around the principles of data protection by design and by default.
 This includes: data minimization, pseudonymization (where possible), allowing end-users to monitor the processing, and enhanced and up-to-date security features, such as encryption, confidentiality, integrity, resilience of processing systems, and ability to restore personal data in a timely manner in the event of an incident.
 Agari’s technical and organizational measures and risk mitigation plans are audited, tested and re-evaluated on an annual basis to ensure the appropriateness of its systems, networks, and business practices on an ongoing basis.
 Agari has disaster recovery procedures set up to restore personal data in case of any security incident.